ol3d/home-ops/docs/setup/proxmox/debian-setup.md

 1. When prompted *Installation complete*, remove the USB drive and select `Continue` to reboot the system and complete the installation process.

 The Debian operating system should now be installed and configured on the system.
-The next step is [Preparing for Proxmox](ansible-setup.md).
+The next step is [Installing Proxmox on top of Debian](proxmox-cluster-setup.md).